 Once used to protect the privacy of Adam and Eve and adorn the bodies of Greeks and Romans, fig leaves are most commonly known for their spiritual and mythical symbolism.
 Although these large leaves do serve as adequate body coverings, they can also be transformed into a delectable dish.
-In fact, fig leaves are not only edible, but also provide various health benefits when consumed.
+In fact, fig leaves are not only edible (unless you have a fig allergy), but also provide various health benefits when consumed.

 Grown on the ficus tree, the fig is a nutritious and sweet member of the mulberry family.
 The mild fruits can be eaten whole and are usually eaten in a dried form.
 However, they can also be eaten raw, cooked, baked and grilled.
 Figs grow alongside bright-green leaves with a very distinct shape.
 The Dave's Garden website describes the fruit's leaves as "unique, deeply lobed, finger-like leaves."